gustavooferreira/oandapy/README.md

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/gustavooferreira/oandapy/blob/master/LICENCE.md)

 __NOTE__: DO NOT USE THIS LIBRARY!
-It is under heavy development and still lacks testing suits.
+It is under heavy development and still lacks testing suites.
 It is also partially documented.

 OVERVIEW